PAT Guides

 Exams.Ninja Tip

-By November, you should be more than ready to take on the test provided you used your prep time effectively!
+By the end of October, you should be more than ready to take on the test provided you used your prep time effectively!
 But revision is one thing, taking on the actual thing is another!
 To make the process as easy as possible, follow the following tips before you sit the exam:

 This isn’t going to make the actual paper easier, but it will get you in the right mindset for PAT success!